VikingForce-FTC-25819/IntotheDeepVF24/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/vvCenterStage.md

  - Auton, Concept, Core, & TeleOp
  - Core is for any classes we intent to call for methods and actions
  - Concept will be any troubleshooting or learning classes

+14Nov23 Adjusted to a right claw, taller arm gear ratio, and new start position (arm up with pickup collapsed)
+- Classes impacted, vvHardware, new TeleOp for testing
+- Added Field Centric method to vvHardware